Whittle Down Big Goals For New Year Success

 Friends Make Everything Better

 Being human is really hard.
 So buddying-up with a spouse, friend or coworker can keep you on track.

-“If I don’t show up to one of my yoga classes, my friends there are going to give me a little grief the next time, and that helps me to keep going.
+“If I don’t show up to one of my mind-body exercise classes, my friends there are going to give me a little grief the next time, and that helps me to keep going.
 I know they are expecting me,” she said.
 “So share the goals you have – see if others are doing the same and help each other keep on target.”